Automated enterprise BI with Azure Synapse Analytics and Azure Data Factory

 Azure Active Directory (Azure AD) authenticates users who connect to the Analysis Services server through Power BI.

-Data Factory can use also use Azure AD to authenticate to SQL Data Warehouse, by using a service principal or Managed Service Identity (MSI).
+Data Factory can also use Azure AD to authenticate to Azure Synapse, by using a service principal or Managed Service Identity (MSI).
 For simplicity, the example deployment uses SQL Server authentication.

-In Azure Data Factory, a pipeline is a logical grouping of activities used to coordinate a task — in this case, loading and transforming data into SQL Data Warehouse.
+In Azure Data Factory, a pipeline is a logical grouping of activities used to coordinate a task — in this case, loading and transforming data into Azure Synapse.

 This reference architecture defines a master pipeline that runs a sequence of child pipelines.
 Each child pipeline loads data into one or more data warehouse tables.